sribarrow/pyspark-de/ReadMe.md

 ## Reasoning for python modules

-1. I made a choice between pandas and pyarrows.
-Since pandas uses pyarrows, and pyarrows is more efficient, I chose to use pyarrows over pandas.
+1. I made a choice between pandas and pyarrow.
+Since pandas uses pyarrow, and pyarrow is more efficient, I chose to use pyarrow over pandas.
-2. Pyspark, as its one of the requirements for the role and it gives the ability to query like SQL, I have used it here.
+2. I have used Pyspark, as its one of the requirements for the role and it gives the ability to query and apply aggregation like SQL.
-3. Initially I thought I will not create a complex as I am creating 2 different modular functions.
-But I changed it to a class as it prevented the lag of the pyspark load
+3. Initially I thought I will not use class in this simple case as I am using 2 different modular functions.
+But I changed it to a class as it prevented the lag of the pyspark load while testing.
-4. I have used the common test module.
+4. I have used the common test modules.
-5. Since there is no specifics on how to display, I have chosen an interactive commandline .
+5. Since there is no specifics on how to display, I have chosen an interactive commandline option.
 6. I have broken Rowgroup to 10000 rows each.
 Since this is a smaller data, I think there is no big win.
 But filtering would have been effective as less rows would have been scanned.

 ## Prerequisites